dimitri-edel/terminal_app/README.md

 ### API sometimes delivers more datasets than expected
 A nasty bug found its way into my work today.
 The API started to deliver more hourly reports per day than the usual 24 hours.
 This resulted in an index error in TextTable.addForecastColumns()-method, within the loop.
 The enty_index was getting out of range.
-Took me over an hour of debugging and wrecking my mind to finally pin down the problem.
+Took me over an hour of debugging and wrecking my mind to finally pin down the problem, becasue the code seemed to be doing exactly what it was supposed to.
+I was recieving forecasts for seven days at the time, and only two of them exceeded 24 entries, which I first noticed when I had the length of each set printed on the terminal.
+It still took me a litle bit to realize, that it was not because of what I did during the refactoring a few minutes prior, but it was coming from the API itself.
 I have no idea as to why the API started appending more hours, which technically belong in the dataset of the next day.
-However, I simply added two lines of code in the loop, which check if the number of datasets exceed 24 (as in 24 hours), then these datasets will be skipped.
+However, I simply added two lines of code in the loop, which check if the number of datasets exceeds 24 (as in 24 hours), then these datasets will be skipped.
+You will find the fix **@ line 143 of api.py**

 ### Can not get textwrapper.dedent() method to do what it is supposed to do
 The textwraper.dedent() method is not doing what it's supposed to.
 After applying it the text still appears indented in the